 The Ferrari World Abu Dhabi is an indoor theme park in Yas Island.
-It is the first Ferrari-branded theme park which briefly transports you to Italy.
+It is the first Ferrari-branded theme park that briefly transports you to Italy.
 Overall, the park is divided into four zones: Family Zone, F1 Zone, Italian Zone and Adventure Zone.

 In total, the park has 37 rides.
-Some of the most popular ones (and my personal favourites) include the Flying Acre, that has the largest roller coaster loop in the world at 63m, the Formula Rossa which reaches a speed of 250km/h in 4.9 seconds and the Turbo Track that crosses through the middle of the park towards the sky.
+Some of the most popular ones (and my personal favourites) include the Flying Acre, which has the largest roller coaster loop in the world at 63m, the Formula Rossa which reaches a speed of 250km/h in 4.9 seconds and the Turbo Track that crosses through the middle of the park towards the sky.

 Of course, there is a Ferrari Simulator, many merchandise options and an opportunity to test drive a real Ferrari car (extra payment required).
 Finally, two brand new experiences you can try (they were under construction when I visited) are Roof Walking and Zip Lining (extra payment required).